Partition sum of thermal, under-constrained systems: Partition sum for the stiff-spring limit

-In Eq.~\eqref{eq:Omega}, to define the configurational phase space volume $\Omega$, we use a Dirac delta for each of the $N_s$ spring lengths in the system.
-One could instead have the idea to use a single Dirac delta for the system energy $E$, since $E=0$ is equivalent to all springs simultaneously attaining their rest length.
-However, both definitions will lead to different results.
+After all, if the energy vanishes, all springs have to be at their respective rest length (compare Eq.~\eqref{eq:energy}).
+However, both definitions, Eq.~\eqref{eq:Omega_def1} and Eq.~\eqref{eq:Omega_def2}, will lead to different results.
 This is because the integration of a Dirac delta involves the evaluation of the Jacobian of the argument of the Dirac delta with respect to the integration variable.
-Since the Jacobian of the energy creates additional prefactors that correspond to the prestresses in the system, such prefactors would additionally appear when using a Dirac delta of the energy.
+Since the Jacobian of the energy creates additional prefactors, $K_i(L_i-L_{0i})$, the resulting phase space volumes $\Omega$ will differ between both definitions by a non-constant factor.